 2. On a new line, write the word, “Evidence”.
 You will now gather facts about the belief.

-Note that limiting beliefs based on someone else’s opinion says more about that person than it has to do with you.
+Note: Limiting beliefs based on someone else’s opinion says more about that person than you.

 Is this the case with the limited belief?

-On the next line, Write “True” if the evidence supports that your belief is true or “False” if your evidence indicates the belief is false.
+On the next line, write “True” if the evidence supports that your belief is true, or “False” if your evidence shows the belief is false.

 If the belief is false, cross out the limiting belief at the top and replace it with the truth.
 For our example, cross out I’m not qualified to ask for a promotion.
-Now write “I am qualified for a promotion” to reflect your new fact.
+Replace the sentence with “I am qualified for a promotion” to reflect your new fact.

 If the evidence supports that the belief is true, think about what actions can you take to change it?
-For our example, if you are not qualified for the promotion, what will it take to make you qualified?
-Is it more education, experience?
+For our example, if you are not qualified for promotion, what will it take to make you qualified?
+More education, experience?
 Who can help you become qualified?
 Would a mentor or sponsor help?

 Do share!
 I would love to hear your results.

 Would you love to learn more about how your limiting beliefs may block you from achieving your purpose?
-We offer a free 30-minute Proactive Strategy session to help you get crystal clear on your vision for your career.
-We’ll identify the hidden obstacles that may be sabotaging your career success.
-You’ll gain insight into how you may be holding yourself back.
+I offer a free 30-minute Proactive Strategy session to help you get crystal clear on your vision for your career.
+We’ll identify the hidden obstacles that may sabotage your career success.
+You’ll gain insight into how you may hold yourself back.

 I invite you to make an appointment below: